CURRENT STATUS: YELLOW [masking required]

 Clarendon Presbyterian Church continues to follow the science as shared by the Center for Disease Control.
 As of July 6, 2022, Clarendon Presbyterian Church is adopting a new policy regarding masking:

 When Arlington, VA is at a low or green COVID Community Level as defined by the CDC, masking is OPTIONAL throughout the Clarendon Presbyterian Church building during non-PreK hours (outside of the hours of M-F, 7:00 am to 6:00 pm.)

 When Arlington, VA is at a medium or yellow COVID Community Level as defined by the CDC, masking is REQUIRED throughout the Clarendon Presbyterian Church building during non-PreK hours (outside of the hours of M-F, 7:00 am to 6:00 pm.)
 The exception to this rule is for small gatherings of vaccinated peoples who mutually agree to take off masks and are able to close a door.

-* The COVID task force and Pastor are able to make exceptions to wear masks or not wear masks, to eat or not to eat, for one time special requests.
-Masking required or optional as well as eating will be fully advertised for these special events."
+* The COVID task force and Pastor are able to make exceptions to wear masks or not wear masks and to eat or not to eat for one time special requests.
+Whether masking is required or optional as well as whether the event will include eating will be fully advertised for these special events.

 Outdoors: Masks are always optional outdoors.
 Eating is always permitted.